How to Choose the Best BJJ Rash Guard For You

 In order to last hours of training, high-quality rash guards need to be made of a stretchy material that won’t catch on fingers, roll up, or be accidentally tugged.

-Common four-way stretch fabris are generally made form a blend of spandex and polyester.
+Common four-way stretch fabrics are generally made form a blend of spandex and polyester.

 3. Sublimated graphics